AstraMorningstar/Morningstar-Festivity-render-assistant/README.md

 Click all the button in order

 It should be done
+For certain characters if the shadow is wrong, check its material slot and change its lightmap manually(very rare situation)

 Slide bar is for face sdf, slide it to the corresponding charater type.

 Credit:
+Original shader auther: